-If you are experiencing a dental emergency, contact our office as soon as possible.
-We can instruct on what steps to take next.
-Our team will work with you to schedule a dental visit at your earliest convenience.
+If you are experiencing a dental emergency, contact our office immediately.
+We can instruct you on what steps to take next.
+Our team will work with you to schedule a dental visit as soon as possible.
 Call (973) 287-3337.

-Our team can work with you through all phases of your care to ensure all your needs are met.
+Our team can work with you through all phases of your care to meet your needs.
 If you are searching for an emergency dentist near you in Morristown, NJ, visit our team at Morristown Cosmetic Dentistry.
 We provide solutions to dental emergencies as a general dentistry service.

 How Will I Know If I Am Experiencing A Dental Emergency?